 Pursuant to the committee's request for an independent audit, the City hired Eadie & Payne to perform an Independent Accountant's Reports on Applying Agreed-Upon Procedures.
-On March 29, 2017, the committee was presented with the audits known as Independent Accountant's Report on Applying Agreed-Upon Procedures for the 2014-2015 fiscal year as well as the 2015-2016 fiscal year.
-In addition, the independent audit report for the entire City operations (CAFR) for these years was presented to the committee on February 15, 2016 and March 29, 2017.
+On February 28, 2018, the committee was presented with the audits known as Independent Accountant's Report on Applying Agreed-Upon Procedures for the 2016-2017 fiscal year.
+In addition, the independent audit report for the entire City operations (CAFR) for these years was presented to the committee on February 28, 2018.